allen-michael-tan/Kinematic-clock/README.md

 ![3D printed part 2 (clock body)]()

+Majority of the clock parts were 3D printed with PLA material.

 #### Laser cut

 ![Laser cut parts](https://github.com/allen-michael-tan/Kinematic-clock/blob/main/Images/Laser%20cut%20parts.jpeg)

-Flat parts such as clock hands and
+Flat parts such as clock hands and hour retaining ring were made with laser cut 2mm black coloured acrylic.

 #### Vinyl sticker

 ![Vinyl sticker]()

+In order to allow for uniformity across all the clock faces, white vinyl stickers were cut and applied onto each clock face.

 ### Pre-assembly preparation